ChrisMar00/nextjs-portfolio-starter/pages/posts/coilgunMK1.md

   className="next-image"
 />

+<p>This is the first coilgun I've ever made, the Coilgun MK.I.</p>

+<p>When me and my friend [Alex](https://github.com/AlessandroBonomo28) started this project back in 2014, we had very little knowledge on electronics and programming, so we went out on a limb.</p>

+<p>The 3 coils were wound very badly on a 10mm PVC pipe using scrap enamel copper wire of various sizes.</p>

+<p>To power the coils we used 3 capacitor banks with 4x 25V@4700μF capacitors in parallel, that didn't give us much power to be honest, but we didn't know.</p>

-<p>This is the first coilgun I've ever made, the Coilgun MK.I.
-Me and my friend [Alex](https://github.com/AlessandroBonomo28) used a Raspberry Pi 3 to time the firing of the relays to discharge the capacitors into the BAD wound coils.
-We've been using a small metal pin as projectile, weighting ~2g.
-This prototype didn't work at all, but surely was a good test bench to learn the basics of electronics and programming.</p>
+<p>Then to discharge the capacitors into the coils we used a relay board paired with a Raspberry Pi 3 to time the firing.
+A little python script did the job.</p>

+<p>We've been using a small metal pin as projectile, weighting ~2g.</p>

+<p>This prototype didn't work at all, but surely was a good test bench to learn the basics of electronics and programming.</p>

 ### Features
 - Raspberry Pi 3 as the MCU